RafRomB/SynergyLMM/cran-comments.md

 based on changes of the fitted values, or changes of the fixed effects.
 - Correction of combination index values in `lmmSynergy()` when `method = "RA"`.
 - Updated documentation for clarity and consistency.
+- Updated vignette with updates and precomputed results to reduce building time.

 ## R CMD check results